benbaptist/minecraft-wrapper/README.md

 Open the file, set the 'command' item to boot the jar file and java start options of your choice.<br>
 Tune the file to your remaining preferences, and then run wrapper again.

 _An alternative method of running wrapper is to run the source package directly.
-To do this, clone the repo, copy the folder 'wrapper' to the desired location (usually in your server folder), and run it thusly:_<br>
+To do this, clone the repo, copy the folder 'src' to the desired location (usually in your server folder), and run it thusly:_<br>
-`python /path/to/server/wrapper`
+`python /path/to/server/src`

 Wrapper.py is a Python-executable zipped-up folder, rather than a plain text file.